-The TPO circulated a Request for Proposal (RFP) in the first quarter of 2021 for General Consultant Services, completing the procurement process in July 2021 with the selection of Atkins, England Thims & Miller, Kimley Horn, and Tindale Oliver.
-Tindale Oliver has since been acquired by Benesch.
-These are annual contracts with 4 renewals.
+The TPO circulated a Request for Proposal (RFP) in the first quarter of 2021 for General Consultant Services, completing the procurement process in July 2021 with the selection of Atkins, England Thims & Miller, Kimley Horn and Tindale Oliver.
+This are annual contracts with 4 renewals.